 These classes typically involve groups of 6 to 10 students.
-First and second year students take Maths Classes (organised by Professor Marina Galano); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
+First and second year students take Maths Classes (organised by Dr Jenny Barnes); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
 Third year students take Materials Options classes (co-ordinated by the office of the Deputy Administrator (Academic)); students attend normally three hours of classes per 12h lecture course.

-13.5Other Coursework and Final Year Projects
+13.5 Other Coursework and Final Year Projects

-- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module -- typically 100h, including writing the report(s). - Literature-based research module (for 3 year BA (Hons) degree) typically 3, and no more than 4, weeks full-time equivalent effort, including writing the essay.
+- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student including writing the team report. - (iv) Introduction to Materials Modelling module typically up to 100h, including writing the report(s) - (v) Characterisation of Materials or Atomistic Modelling typically 100h, including writing the report(s). - (vi) Literature-based research module (for 3 year BA (Hons) degree) typically 3, and no more than 4, weeks full-time equivalent effort, including writing the essay.